 The probabilistic dynamical system $(X,T,\mu)$ has Keplerian shear if for all $f\in L^2(\mu)$ we have the weak convergence

 $\mathcal{I}$ being the $\sigma$-algebra of invariant by the transformation $T$.
-The lack of ergodicity is indeed adding a hazard to the dynamics (the choice of the ergodic component), and even if the dynamics on the fiber is not mixing the system can globally appear mixing conditionally to the fibers.
+The lack of ergodicity is indeed adding randomness to the dynamics (the choice of the ergodic component), and even if the dynamics on the fiber is not mixing the system can globally appear mixing conditionally to the fibers.

-We now present the organisation of the article.
-In the section 2, we define keplerian shear, relate it to the mixing property and the {Rajchman} property of a measure, the main notion in this article.
+We now present the organization of the article.
+In the section 2, we define Keplerian shear, relate it to the mixing property and the {Rajchman} property of a measure, the main notion in this article.
 We also make a description of the dynamical systems that we consider in this work, which includes locally action-angle dynamics.